danielnieuwerf/BJJ-Tournament-Manager/README.md

 # BJJ-Tournament-Manager

 Currently developing a BJJ tournament management platform.
 The goal of this project is to develop a website similar to smoothcomp.com.
-I'm developing the backend in C++ testing functionality in the console using Microsoft Visual Studio.
+I'm developing the backend in C++, testing my code in the console using Microsoft Visual Studio.
 Run the BJJTournamentManager.cpp file to see the current functionality.

 Current features:
 - Create a new tournament